huang-julien/vueday-server-components/slides.md

 <!--
 We also have something called <ServerOnly> component on the roadmap.
 This component will give you the ability to make parts of your universal component server only.
-Daniel began something on one of his livestream but i'm not sure what's the current state of it.
-But it looked quite amazing.
-The example here is that everything wrapped within server only such as theShowMeMarkdowngeneratedArtcile will be only rendered server side
 -->

 ---